Layer Parenting and Null Objects

 step1.jpg

-From the menu that drops down, select the layer you want to be the parent.
-Note that the layer you have selected on the timeline is unavailable in the parenting menu, because a layer cannot be parented to itself.
+Select the layer you want to be the parent from the menu that drops down.
+If you have selected a layer on the timeline, it'll be unavailable in the parenting menu because a layer cannot be parented to itself.

 step2.jpg